mcharanrm/ansible-role-fio-benchmark/README.md

 * `fiotest_rw_throughput_iodepth` - How many IOs it issues to the OS at any given time
    - variable type: integer

+* `fio_store_local_logs_dir` - Set this to directory local on a Ansible controller node if you want to fetch test logs there
+   - variable type: string

 ### Default variables